Censorship of Telegram

-Currently Blocked
+Currently blocked

 China

 In July 2015, it was reported that China blocked access to Telegram Messenger.
 According to the state-owned People's Daily, Chinese human rights lawyers used Telegram to criticize the Chinese Government and the Chinese Communist Party.

+Despite the restrictions, the platform is used to access news channels that operate outside of local media control.
+For example, channels such as Dongnanya Dajijian (东南亚大事件) are utilized by the community to follow regional updates.

 Cuba

 In July 2021, the Cuban government blocked access to several social media platforms, including Telegram, to curb the spread of information during the anti-government protests.